Paul McCartney: Bass guitar

 While best known for primarily using a plectrum or pick, McCartney occasionally plays fingerstyle.
 He was strongly influenced by Motown artists, in particular James Jamerson, whom McCartney called a hero for his melodic style.
 He was also influenced by Brian Wilson, as he commented: "because he went to very unusual places".
 Another favourite bassist of his is Stanley Clarke.
 McCartney's skill as a bass player has been acknowledged by bassists including Sting, Dr. Dre bassist Mike Elizondo, and Colin Moulding of XTC.

 McCartney has consistently been ranked at or near the top of lists of the best bass players ever.
 He was voted the best rock bassist in Creems 1973 and 1974 Reader Poll Results and the third best rock bassist in its 1975 and 1977 Reader Poll Results.
-He was voted the third best bassist of all time in a 2011 Rolling Stone readers' poll and, in 2020, the same magazine ranked him the ninth greatest bassist of all time.
-In 2020, Bass Player magazine ranked him the third best bass player of all time.
+He was voted the third best bassist of all time in a 2011 Rolling Stone readers' poll and, in 2020, Rolling Stone ranked him the ninth greatest bassist of all time.
+In 2020, Bass Player ranked him the third best bass player of all time.
 He was voted the fifth greatest bassist of all time in a 2021 MusicRadar readers' poll.
 Music critic J. D. Considine ranked McCartney the second best bass player.

-Paul is one of the most innovative bass players ... half the stuff that's going on now is directly ripped off from his Beatles period ...
+Paul is one of the most innovative bass players [...] half the stuff that's going on now is directly ripped off from his Beatles period [...]
 He's an egomaniac about everything else, but his bass playing he'd always been a bit coy about.